bb2qqq/pythonstudy/tech_lab/bash_mania/bash_magic.md

 ### SSH PROXY
     ssh -D agent_port usr@remote_host
 > After using this command, go to your network setting, enable socks proxy, and filled you `local ip(usually 127.0.0.1)` and `agent_port` in.
 Apply it.
 > Be sure that on your remote host, in `/etc/ssh/sshd_config`, the `AllowTcpForwarding` option was set to `yes`.
+(Be aware, it is `sshd_config` not `ssh_config`)
 > Then you can use your browser to surf online freely now!
+(You'd better using safari, because you may use proxy apps on your chrome, which could cause problems.)

 ### SSH Forwarding
 SSH Forwarding enable an agent machine to visit a target machine where your public key resides in its `authorized_hosts`.